Xeverous/the_website/website/pages/cpp/tutorials/beginner/xz_polymorphism/05_smart_pointers/smart_pointers.rst

 Destruction
 ###########

-Each class can on the inheritance hierarchy can store some members.
+Each class on the inheritance hierarchy can store some members.
 Some of these members may manage memory (e.g. :cch:`std::string`).
 If we use smart pointers to manage object lifetime, they need to know how to properly destroy the object - if they only call destructors of the base class, resource-managing members in derived classes will leak.

 The solution to this problem is very simple: *virtual destructors*.
 Destructors can be virtual just like any other function, but unlike other functions (but like constructors) virtual destructors execute **all** implementations, not just the one from most derived overrider.